 Good language and manners - we expect polite and courteous behavior around our customers as well as other crew members and general public.

-Must be able to commit to a whole season from mid-May through November.
+Must be able to commit to a whole season from early May through November.

 When traveling the harvest run we experience many different types of people and situations that will require the use of the criteria above.